60 Minutes season 2

 60 Minutess second season from November 1969 to September 1970 contained twenty-three original episodes and two episodes with repeated segments.
 The two hosts were Harry Reasoner and Mike Wallace.
 Additional reporting provided by Hughes Rudd in episode 1 and Cleveland Amory in episode 13.

+Recognition

+Peabody Award

+In 1970, a Peabody Award was awarded to CBS "60 Minutes" for work done in 1969.

+Ratings

+The show was ranked 92nd with 12.8 million in average viewership.